I'm A Celebrity is the biggest show of 2020

 In addition, a poll by RadioTimes.com found that roughly two-thirds of I'm A Celeb fans would like to see the show return to this year's castle setting.

-I’m A Celebrity… Get Me Out of Here returns to ITV in 2021.
-While you’re waiting, check out our TV Guide to see what’s on tonight.
+I'm A Celebrity 2021 will air on ITV.
+While you're waiting, check out our TV Guide to see what's on tonight.